 Through our CAT Helpline, we provide advice and resources to anyone experiencing a feline behavior issue or needing post-adoption support.
 The Helpline team also provides assistance to cat owners and other individuals who want help rehoming a cat.

 Most of the cats we take in are part of our Nine Lives Transfer Program, which works with other shelters and rescue groups to assist homeless cats who are most at-risk.
 When possible, we do take in cats from individuals as well.

 CAT receives hundreds of intake requests each month.
 To ensure that we can meet the needs of each cat in our care and provide them the best chance of finding a new home, we limit the number of animals we are caring for at any one time.
 This means we aren’t able to assist in every situation, and there is often a wait time (which ranges from days to months) before we’re able to take a cat in.

-To request admission for a cat in your care, please see the options below.
+To request admission for a cat in your care or to contact the CAT Helpline for other support, please see the options below.

 CAT accepts incoming cats by appointment only as space and resources allow.